MODERN landscapes. (Capitalizing the first word is very modern.)

 So then, what is a modern landscape design?

 Modern landscaping is a combination of elements, techniques, materials, and approaches.
 Not all of these will be present in every modern outdoor space, but a truly contemporary yard will utilize many of them.
-Check out my list below to get a better understanding of what the modern landscape truly is.
+Check out my list below to get a better understanding of what the modern landscape can be.

 23 Characteristics of a Modern Garden: